awsdocs/aws-kms-developer-guide/doc_source/iam-policies-overview.md

 Like all IAM policies, this policy doesn't have a `Principal` element\.
 When you attach an IAM policy to an IAM user or IAM role, the user or *assumed role user* gets the permissions specified in the policy\.

-For a table showing all of the AWS KMS API actions and the resources that they apply to, see the [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.
+For a table showing all of the AWS KMS API actions and the resources that they apply to, see the [Permissions reference](kms-api-permissions-reference.md)\.